-Asian stocks rise even as China’s manufacturing slows
+Global stocks rise even as China’s manufacturing slows

 China is also dealing with an outbreak of the delta variant of the coronavirus, which has already been running rampant in many other Asian nations.

-“None of the factors for slower manufacturing and non-manufacturing growth have gone away,” Iris Pang of ING said in a report.
+Traders are also watching a crackdown by Beijing on Chinese tech companies, even as authorities moved to soothe fears.

-“In fact, more policy directions were announced on 30 July, and they are directly from a meeting chaired by President Xi.
-Those policies aim at solving problems to achieve long-term economic stability, which could sacrifice short-term growth momentum,” she said.
+Hong Kong, Shanghai and Shenzhen indexes eased in early trade, before “abruptly reversing course” as foreign investors pumped almost a billion dollars in markets, Jeffrey Halley of Oanda said in a report.

-Investors are also watching a crackdown by Beijing on Chinese tech companies, even as authorities moved to soothe fears.
+“That has seen a stunning reversal as regulatory risk has been forgotten,” Halley added.

-In other trading, U.S. benchmark crude oil lost 98 cents to $72.97 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude oil declined $1.11 to $74.30.
+In other trading, U.S. benchmark crude oil lost 65 cents to $73.30 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude oil declined 62 cents to $74.79.